HL-42 (spacecraft)

 The HL-42 was a proposed scaled-up version of the HL-20 re-usable crewed spaceplane design, which had been developed from 1983 to 1991 at NASA's Langley Research Center but never flown.
-Like the HL-20 ("Horizontal Lander 20"), the HL-42 would have been launched into low earth orbit mounted on top of a two-stage expendable rocket.
-At the end of the mission it would have re-entered and glided to a runway landing.
+Like the HL-20 ("Horizontal Lander 20"), the HL-42 would have been launched into low Earth orbit mounted on top of a two-stage expendable rocket.
+At the end of the mission, it would have re-entered and glided to a runway landing.

-The HL-42 was suggested as one possible successor to the Space Shuttle in the NASA Access to Space Study of 1994.
-In the end another alternative, a Single-stage-to-orbit design, was chosen for further development, and work on the HL-42 was abandoned.
+The HL-42 was suggested as one possible successor to the Space Shuttle in the 1994 NASA Access to Space Study.
+However, another alternative, a Single-stage-to-orbit design, was chosen for further development, and work on the HL-42 was abandoned.

 Background: NASA launch policy

-In the early 1980s it had been NASA policy to promote the use of the Space Shuttle for almost all launches, both civilian and military; only then, with Shuttle missions taking off almost every week, would the Space Shuttle program make economic sense.
-However, the Challenger disaster in 1986 forced a reconsideration, and in the following years many studies attempted to chart a way forward without reaching any consensus except for a growing feeling that "faster, better, cheaper" would be a good idea.
+In the early 1980s, it had been NASA policy to promote the use of the Space Shuttle for almost all civilian and military launches; only then, with Shuttle missions taking off almost every week, would the Space Shuttle program make economic sense.
+However, the Challenger disaster in 1986 forced a reconsideration, and in the following years, many studies attempted to chart a way forward without reaching any consensus except for a growing feeling that "faster, better, cheaper" would be a good idea.
 There was also disagreement over the design (and indeed purpose) of the proposed Space Station Freedom.

 The Access to Space Study of 1994

 Finally, as President Clinton took office for the first time in January 1993, the new NASA Administrator Daniel Goldin commissioned a major study that would reduce the multitude of possibilities to three well-defined options for launch systems.

-In November 1993, while that study was still under way, an agreement was reached with Russia to develop the Freedom design into the International Space Station, so for Space Station operations the study authors were told to design for the 'worst case': Assume a 4-person Station like Freedom that would have been built and maintained solely by the US, but put it in a Mir orbit with an inclination of 51.6 degrees (a significant change, as this would be more difficult to reach from Cape Canaveral and would reduce the Shuttle's payload by one third).
+In November 1993, while that study was still underway, an agreement was reached with Russia to develop the Freedom design into the International Space Station, so for Space Station operations the study authors were told to design for the 'worst case': Assume a 4-person Station like Freedom that would have been built and maintained solely by the US, but put it in a Mir orbit with an inclination of 51.6 degrees (a significant change, as this would be more difficult to reach from Cape Canaveral and would reduce the Shuttle's payload by one third).

-On the other hand, the new era of cooperation with Russia would make it easier to buy and use the promising Russian first-stage engines of the RD-170 / RD-180 family, and the innovative tri-propellant RD-701.
+On the other hand, the new era of cooperation with Russia would make it easier to buy and use the promising Russian first-stage engines of the RD-170 / RD-180 family and the innovative tri-propellant RD-701.

 The NASA Office of Space Systems Development published this Access to Space Study in January 1994; it had a major influence on space policy for the rest of the decade.
-The study aimed for the chosen new launch hardware to be introduced starting from 2005 as the current Shuttles approached retirement, and to remain in use until 2030.
+The study aimed for the chosen new launch hardware to be introduced starting from 2005 as the current Shuttles approached retirement and to remain in use until 2030.
 Three expert teams each mapped out a possible path ahead: